 Therapy serves as the foundation for each of our clients’ recovery from PTSD.
 Our therapeutic activities incorporate a variety of principles that help our clients begin to live happier, more productive lives free from the confines of PTSD and trauma.

 Our PTSD inpatient treatment incorporates three proven types of therapy that help people manage and eliminate the presence of trauma in their lives.
+Those unsure of when to get help should put their healing first and explore our treatments.

 Dialectical behavioral therapy places emphasis on four elements: mindfulness, interpersonal effectiveness, distress tolerance, and emotional regulation.
-DBT helps people to stop engaging in self-harming behaviors that compromise their wellbeing.
+DBT helps people to stop engaging in self-harming behaviors that compromise their well-being.

 Cognitive-behavioral therapy is similar to DBT in several ways.
 The primary goal of CBT is to help identify thought patterns and behaviors that lead to negative behaviors and outcomes.
-Once identified, clients can begin to develop skills to help break their problematic thinking and behaving so that they can reduce troublesome symptoms.
+Once identified, clients can begin to develop skills to help break their problematic thinking and behavior so that they can reduce troublesome symptoms.

 Acceptance and commitment therapy works by employing strategies related to acceptance, mindfulness, commitment, and behavior changes.
 ACT can help clients accept the thoughts and emotions they experience, rather than fight against them.